yhirose/cpp-peglib/README.md

 };
 ```

-It supports the case insensitive mode.
+It supports the case-insensitive mode.

 ```peg
 START <- 'This month is ' MONTH '.'